adbar/simplemma/README.md

 ```

 As the focus lies on overall coverage, some short frequent words
-(typically: pronouns and conjunctions) may need post-processing, this
+(typically pronouns and conjunctions) may need post-processing — generally
-generally concerns a few dozens of tokens per language.
+a few dozen tokens per language.

-The current absence of morphosyntactic information is an advantage in
-terms of simplicity.
-However, it is also an impassable frontier regarding
+Working without morphosyntactic information keeps things simple but sets a
-lemmatization accuracy, for example when it comes to disambiguating
+hard ceiling on accuracy, for instance when disambiguating past participles
-between past participles and adjectives derived from verbs in Germanic
-and Romance languages.
-In most cases, `simplemma` often does not change
+from verb-derived adjectives in Germanic and Romance languages; `simplemma`
-such input words.
+usually leaves such words unchanged.

 The greedy algorithm seldom produces invalid forms.
-It is designed to
-work best in the low-frequency range, notably for compound words and
+It works best in the
+low-frequency range, notably for compound words and neologisms.
+Aggressive
-neologisms.
-Aggressive decomposition is only useful as a general
+decomposition is only useful as a general approach for morphologically-rich
-approach in the case of morphologically-rich languages, where it can
-also act as a linguistically motivated stemmer.
+languages, where it can act as a linguistically motivated stemmer.

 Bug reports over the [issues
 page](https://github.com/adbar/simplemma/issues) are welcome.